nuxeo/nuxeo-bench-site/content/11b-documents.md

 As explained earlier, this approach has some advantages, but in the context of the volumizing the 9B+ archives repository, it did not seem to be the best approach.

 The goal was to chain the bulk import and bulk indexing without having to run a full scroller against the database.
-Thanks to [NXP-29620](https://jira.nuxeo.com/browse/NXP-29620), we have a single pipeline that allows to chain import and indexing.
+Thanks to [NXP-29620](https://jira.nuxeo.com/browse/NXP-29620), we have a single pipeline that allows us to chain importing and indexing.

-See below the monitoring corresponding to the last 2B documents that were imported inside the Archive repository, we can see:
+Below is the monitoring that corresponds to the last 2B documents that were imported inside the Archive repository.
+We can see:

 - the number of documents rising from 0 to 2B+
 - the MongoDB import throughput at around 13K docs/s